 2) send port management information for a DS-TT or NW-TT Ethernet port or bridge management information for a 5GS TSN bridge;

 3) subscribe to and receive notifications if specific port management information for a DS-TT or NW-TT Ethernet port changes or bridge management information changes.

+Additionally, exchange of port and bridge management information between TSN AF or NEF and NW-TT or DS-TT allows TSN AF or NEF to:

+retrieve port management information regarding gPTP or PTP operation capabilities for a DS-TT or NW-TT port;

+send port management information including gPTP or PTP configuration for a DS-TT or NW-TT port;

+subscribe to and receive notifications for BMCA reports if bridge management information changes for a NW-TT.

-Exchange of port management information between TSN AF and NW-TT or DS-TT is initiated by DS-TT or NW-TT to:
+Exchange of port management information between TSN AF or NEF and NW-TT or DS-TT is initiated by DS-TT or NW-TT to:

-- notify TSN AF if port management information has changed that TSN AF has subscribed for.
+- notify TSN AF or NEF if port management information has changed that TSN AF or NEF has subscribed for.

-Exchange of bridge management information between TSN AF and NW-TT is initiated by NW-TT to:
+Exchange of bridge management information between TSN AF or NEF and NW-TT is initiated by NW-TT to:

-- notify TSN AF if bridge management information has changed that TSN AF has subscribed for.
+- notify TSN AF or NEF if bridge management information has changed that TSN AF or NEF has subscribed for.

 Exchange of port management information is initiated by DS-TT to: